NovaCat35/rock-paper-scissors/README.md

 - Animations in css and calling them from javascript file
 - Pseudo elements in css (::before & ::after), manipulating them from JS, and using setProperty
 - Calling audio & setting audio currentTime
-- Javascript querySelectors, addEventListener, setProperty and other logics
+- Javascript querySelectors, addEventListener, setProperty and other logics & css manipulation

 **TO DO (near future?):**
 - MEDIA QUERY